configcat/docs/website/versioned_docs/version-V1/sdk-reference/unreal.md

 ### Default user

-There's an option to set a default user object that will be used at feature flag and setting evaluation.
+There's an option to set a default User Object that will be used at feature flag and setting evaluation.
 It can be useful when your application has a single user only, or rarely switches users.

-You can set the default user object with the `setDefaultUser()` method of the ConfigCat client.
+You can set the default User Object with the `setDefaultUser()` method of the ConfigCat client.

 <Tabs groupId="unreal-languages">
 <TabItem value="blueprints" label="Blueprints">